JebinJoseJV/Projects/03.Emotion Detection/README.md

-This directory contains the code and resources for an emotion detection application built using Streamlit.
+This directory contains the code and resources for  emotion detection application.

 ## Project Structure